 Where does Glossary Term Insertion work?

-Once the Glossary Term Insertion settings have been fully set up, your glossary will be considered for all machine translation workflows where the associated MT Profile is used.
+Once Glossary Term Insertion has been fully set up, your glossaries will be considered for all machine translation workflows where Glossary Term Insertion is enabled.

-Glossary terms are also inserted if the associated MT profile is used for any one of Smartling’s account-wide machine translation options, including:
+Glossary Term Insertion can also be enabled for any of Smartling’s account-wide machine translation areas, including:

 ✅ Smartling Translate